-Notice to students enrolled under earlier catalogs:
+Notice to students enrolled under the 1998-99 or earlier catalogs:

 The revised program presented in this section is different from the program which you are expected to satisfy.
 Please refer to the catalog under which you are enrolled for information about the requirements and the courses appropriate to those requirements.